SteveRyherd/filemaster/README.md

    ```bash
    python app.py
    ```
 3. Navigate to `http://localhost:7777/create_dummy` to create a sample request.
+Add `?days=<n>` to set an expiration `n` days in the future.
 The page will output a tokenized link to access the request page.

 This prototype uses SQLite for storage and saves uploaded files to the `uploads/` directory.